 When not riding:

-In May 2010, I finished my PhD in Computer Science at the University of Arizona.
+In May 2010, I finished a PhD in Computer Science at the University of Arizona.
 It was a great experience that I learned a lot from, but I don’t plan to teach or go professionally into research.
 Not yet, anyway.

-I also have been busy working on trackleaders.com, which provides web based SPOT tracking services.
+I also run a website about bike camping / adventuring called bikepacking.net.
 Sometimes I contribute articles to magazines like Tail Winds.
 Sometimes I head out for a day of trail layout, mapping or building.
 No day is ever quite the same, and I like it that way.

 Thanks for reading.